Marvin-VW/3dengine_doc/docs/modules/window.rst

 The `Window Class` module provides a framework for handling a camera system's interaction with a 3D cube model.
 It includes functionalities such as window creation, camera movement, and interaction through mouse events and keyboard inputs.

-- `Window`: Handles the creation of windows, tracks camera and cube properties, and manages user interactions such as mouse events and keyboard inputs.

 .. class:: Window()

     .. method:: __init__()

-    The `__init__` method initializes the `Window` class by setting default values for camera and cube system parameters, window names, mouse state, and update intervals.
+    The :mod:`__init__` method initializes the :mod:`Window` class by setting default values for camera and cube system parameters, window names, mouse state, and update intervals.

     .. code-block:: python
         :caption: :mod:`__init__` method